American Psychosis: Chris Hedges

 This mendacity would be easier to repulse if the problem was solely embodied in Trump.
 But even in the face of a rising despotism, the Democratic Party refuses to denounce the corporate forces that eviscerated our democracy and impoverished the country.
 The neoliberal Trump demonizes Muslims, undocumented workers and the media.
 The neoliberal Democratic Party demonizes Vladimir Putin and FBI Director James Comey.
 No one speaks about the destructive force of corporate power.
 The warring elites pit alternative facts against alternative facts.
 All engage in demagoguery.
 We will, I expect, be condemned to despotism by the venality of Trump and the cowardice and dishonesty of the liberal class.

 Trump and those around him have a deep hatred for what they cannot understand.
 They silence anyone who thinks independently.
 They elevate pseudo-intellectuals who adhere to their bizarre script.
 They cannot cope with complexity, nuance or the unpredictable.
 Individual initiative is a mortal threat.
-The order for several federal agencies, including the Environmental Protection Agency, the U.S. Department of Agriculture’s research service, the National Park Service and the Department of Health and Human Services, to cease communicating with the press or the public, along with the attempt to impose 10-year felony convictions on six reporters who covered the inauguration protests, signals the beginning of a campaign to marginalize reality and promote fantasy.
+The order for some employees of several federal agencies, including the Environmental Protection Agency, the U.S. Department of Agriculture’s research service, the National Park Service and the Department of Health and Human Services, to restrict or cease communication with the press or members of Congress, along with the attempt to impose 10-year felony convictions on six reporters who covered the inauguration protests, signals the beginning of a campaign to marginalize reality and promote fantasy.
 Facts depend solely on those who have the power to create them.
 The goal of the Trump administration is to create an artificial consistency that conforms to its warped perception of the world.

 “Before they seize power and establish a world according to their doctrines, totalitarian movements conjure up a lying world of consistency which is more adequate to the needs of the human mind than reality itself; in which, through sheer imagination, uprooted masses can feel at home and are spared the never-ending shocks which real life and real experiences deal to human beings and their expectations,” Hannah Arendt wrote in “The Origins of Totalitarianism.”
 “The force possessed by totalitarian propaganda—before the movements have the power to drop iron curtains to prevent anyone’s disturbing, by the slightest reality, the gruesome quiet of an entirely imaginary world—lies in its ability to shut the masses off from the real world.”

 Trump’s blinding narcissism was captured in his bizarre talk to the CIA on Jan.
-21. He assured his audience that he knows “a lot about West Point.”
-He said he “had an uncle who was a great professor at MIT for 35 years” who “was an academic genius.” “[T]hey say, is Donald Trump an intellectual?” he said.
+21. “[T]hey say, is Donald Trump an intellectual?” he said.
 “Trust me, I’m, like, a smart persona.”

 “I have a running war with the media,” he added.
 “They are among the most dishonest human beings on earth.
 And they sort of made it sound like I had a feud with the intelligence community.
-And I just want to let you know, the reason you’re the number one stop is exactly the opposite—exactly.
+And I just want to let you know, the reason you’re the number one stop [in the new presidency] is exactly the opposite—exactly.
 And they understand that, too.”

 Advertisement